ScriptRaccoon/ScriptRaccoon/README.md

 Hi, I am Martin!

-I am a mathematician and a web developer.
+I am a mathematician and a web developer, writing applications in Svelte, TypeScript and Vanilla CSS.
 These days, I also enjoy writing Python.

 ![Moss from IT Crowd](https://media.giphy.com/media/dbtDDSvWErdf2/giphy.gif)